Commonwealth Youth New Zealand: Secretary-General

 Delegates can also put their names forward to be considered for the role of National Student Commonwealth Heads of Government Meeting Secretary-General.
 The successful applicant will, as the real Secretary-General of the Commonwealth does, chair all the conference plenary sessions, encourage delegates to form resolutions on the points of debate, and present an opening and closing address to assembled delegations, invited guests, and Commonwealth High Commissioners accredited to New Zealand.
 The Commonwealth Secretary-General is responsible to all heads of government and plays a key role in the direction of the Student Commonwealth Heads of Government Meeting and agenda issues.

 Media delegation

 The Student Commonwealth Heads of Government Meeting press corps represents the role the media play at international conferences.
 They conduct interviews and press conferences with country delegates and produce written and cinematic content about the Student Commonwealth Heads of Government Meeting proceedings.

 Common Leaders' Day

 Common Leaders' Day is a one-day leadership development programme for senior high school students.
 Participants are immersed in a range of workshops aimed at equipping them with practical skills they can use to define their personal leadership styles.
 They learn about the importance and purpose of the Commonwealth and its values in an ever-changing world.

 Structure

 Executive Committee

 The executive committee manages Commonwealth Youth New Zealand's operations, including delivering its events and educational programmes.
 Members are appointed by the board.
-The chair of the committee is currently Kaya Selby.
+The president of the committee is currently Zsuzsi Hazag.